liqunkang/orca_TOC/README.md

 For detailed release notes, please see [CHANGELOG.md](CHANGELOG.md).

-### 0.4.0
+### 0.4.1

-- Added cursor position tracking for the ORCA output file.
-The TOC view will automatically highlight and expand the corresponding TOC entry when the user is navigating through the ORCA output file based on the current line number.
-The highlight and expand status of the TOC view will be updated when the user is moving the cursor to a different line in the ORCA output file.
+- Added command `orca_toc: Toggle Collapse/Expand All TOC Entries` to toggle collapse/expand all TOC entries at once.
+The collapsed status of the TOC view will be preserved when navigating between different ORCA output files.
+The default collapsed status of the TOC view can be changed in the settings of the extension.
-- Added support for changing the highlight symbols for the TOC entries.
+- Update of the `patterns.json` file for better parsing of the ORCA output file.
-- Added support for saving the collapsed status of the TOC view in the settings of the extension.
-When navigating to different ORCA output files, the TOC view status for each file will be restored.

 ## TODO